jlg-formation/fuj-juillet-2020/README.md

 ## Project install

+Please do not use the root account (for security reason).
+Create a unix user account if needed.

-First you may need to generate a github personal access token (the github password won't work).
+You may need to generate a github personal access token (the github password won't work).
 Source : https://www.edgoad.com/2021/02/using-personal-access-tokens-with-git-and-github.html

 ```sh